 Development of metal and material value chains from both a fundamental technology and systemic performance perspective.

 Complex, multi-criteria decision-making in the context of engineering design.

 Sustainability issues of relevance to the mining and mineral beneficiation sector, post-closure land use and impacts, environmental pollution, mine waste characteristics and management, and mine-community conflict.

 Processes and technologies for the recovery of metals from secondary sources (urban mining).

-Our brief is to conduct a first-order performance assessment and comparison of processing routes for recovering metals, products from plant biomass.
-An anticipated outcome is a policy brief guide on the feasibility and consequences of processing alternatives for the conversion of fibre-producing plant into valuable outputs.
+Their brief was to conduct a first-order performance assessment and comparison of processing routes for recovering metals, products from plant biomass.
+An anticipated outcome was a policy brief guide on the feasibility and consequences of processing alternatives for the conversion of fibre-producing plant into valuable outputs.

-In terms of our approach, we will be using the generic process systems design and technology selection framework.
+In terms of their approach, the team used the generic process systems design and technology selection framework.
 This can be broken down into three steps:

 Firstly, the generation of alternatives in the form of process flow diagrams and input-output data.
 The data enables quantitative understanding of material and energy flows over a whole array of unit operations as a function of technology efficiencies.

 Analysis of alternatives: • micro-economic • environmental • socio-technical • technical.
 The information allows for measures of process performance against objectives/targets.